Barunga Gap, South Australia

-Barunga Gap was a station between Bute and Snowtown on the Kadina-Brinkworth railway line (1879-1990).
+Barunga Gap was a station between Bute and Snowtown on the Kadina-Brinkworth railway line from 1879 until it closed in 1993.

 History

 Robert Barr Smith, the rich and influential new owner of the Hummocks Run, arrived in the locality accompanied by surveyors in February 1870.
 The first paved road to Kadina was completed at Barunga Gap in 1874, and a railway was connected from Kadina in 1878.